Problem-based Learning

 Together, these findings suggest that covert language

-processes, more colloquially referred to as ''inner
+processes, more colloquially referred to as ''inner speech,''

-speech,'' may be utilized to support complex
+may be utilized to support complex problem-solving.

 Problem-based learning is a student-centered